-Five of Yohji Yamamoto's Most Influential adidas Y-3 Designs
+Five of Yohji Yamamoto’s Most Influential adidas Y-3 Sneakers

-It is impossible to imagine adidas as it stands today without the influence of Yohji Yamamoto.
-The revered Japanese designer linked up with the Three Stripes in 2002, fusing the worlds of sport and fashion, introducing an element of avant-garde into mainstream sneaker culture.
+It’s impossible to imagine adidas as it stands today without the influence of Yohji Yamamoto.
+The revered Japanese designer linked up with the Three Stripes in 2002, fusing the worlds of sport and fashion, introducing an element of the avant-garde into mainstream sneaker culture.

-Yohji’s experimental sneakers have become a go-to for haute couture hobbyists and his unique approach to footwear design has shaped the modern sneaker landscape.
-So, today, in honour of Yohji’s 75th birthday, we decided to take a look back at five of his most influential designs released under Y-3.
+Yohji’s experimental sneakers have become a go-to for haute couture hobbyists, and his unique approach to footwear design has shaped the modern sneaker landscape.
+So, in honour of Yohji’s career so far, we decided to take a look back at five of his most influential designs released under Y-3.

 Y-3 Qasa – 2013